maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="randomize-aexp"></a>
 ### `RANDOMIZE` [*aexp*]

-On older dialects of BASIC, random numbers returned by the `RND` function are based on an internal mathematical function that produces a new value based on the last one.
+In most dialects of BASIC, random numbers returned by the `RND` function are based on an internal mathematical function that produces a new value based on the last one.
 When a program is first `RUN`, the first number in the sequence is normally zero, and thus every time the program is run, it will produce the same series of values.
 For a program that is using `RND`, this is generally the opposite of what is desired.

 To address this problem, most such dialects also include the `RANDOMIZE` statement.
 When used alone, with no *aexp*, this uses a platform-specific solution to generate a new starting number, the *seed*, so it is not zero.
-Thus, every time the program is run, it will produce a different series of numbers with `RND`, which is what is desired.
+With a `RANDOMIZE` statement near the top, every time the program is run it will produce a different series of numbers with `RND`, which is what is desired.

 Although `RANDOMIZE` is generally used to produce random seeds, it is also extremely useful during testing and debugging, where the opposite is desired.
 In this case, using the optional *aexp* will cause the same series of numbers to be returned every time, which makes it much easier to track down problems without the behavior of the program changing every time.
 In these cases, `RANDOMIZE 0` is very common.

 Later dialects, those developed for home computers, often lack the `RANDOMIZE` statement.
-Instead, they generate random numbers by applying a simple formula to some internal hardware value, normally a timer on the video circuitry.
-This makes the system very simple to implement, it runs quickly, and there is no need to `RANDOMIZE` as even the shortest delays when `RUN`ning the program will be sufficient to produce complete random values.
+Instead, they generate random numbers by applying a simple formula to some internal hardware value, normally a timer on the video circuitry or the internal clock.
+This makes the random number system very simple to implement, it runs quickly, and there is no need to `RANDOMIZE` as even the shortest delays when `RUN`ning the program will be sufficient to produce completely random values.

 #### Variations: